jyje/portfolio/works/_posts/2023-12-31-devops-hybrid-clusters-with-onpremise-baremetal-k8s-and-aws-eks.md

 ![Architecture Diagram of the Hybrid Cluster](../assets/img/works/10393250-4f16-43e6-856b-c4fa7515fdce.png){:.lead width="800" height="400" loading="lazy"}

-**Architecture Diagram of the Hybrid Cluster;** Users interact with a web application hosted on a public cloud platform like [AWS EKS](https://aws.amazon.com/eks), while the ML pipelines execute on an on-premise cluster.
+**Architecture Diagram of the Hybrid Cluster for DevOps;** Users interact with a web application hosted on a public cloud platform like [AWS EKS](https://aws.amazon.com/eks), while the ML pipelines execute on an on-premise cluster.
 We utilize [Argo Workflows] as the workflow controller.
 A metric collector monitors the liveness and availability of the on-premise cluster and triggers scale-out of backup pipelines in the public cloud when necessary.
 The metrics server is implemented using [FastAPI].
 {:.figcaption}